dimitri-yatsenko/canonical-full-ephys-pipeline/README.md

 Specify a `database.prefix` to create the schemas.

 Setup your data directory following the convention described below.

+### Step 5 (optional) - Jupyter Notebook
+If you install this repository in a virtual environment, and would like to use it with Jupyter Notebook, follow the steps below:

+Create a kernel for the virtual environment

+    pip install ipykernel

+    ipython kernel install --name=full-ephys

+At this point the setup/installation of this pipeline is completed.
+Users can start browsing the example jupyter notebooks for demo usage of the pipeline.

+    jupyter notebook

 ## Directory structure and file naming convention